220926NET/trainer-code/Notes/angular.md

 - These decorators, contain angular specific configuration

 ## Directive
-We use directives to bring programmatic functionality to html.
-For example, *ngIf/else, *ngSwitch, *ngFor, *ngClass are all examples of directive.
+We use directives to bring programmatic functionality to html. *ngIf/else, *ngSwitch, *ngFor, *ngClass are all examples of directives.
 Two different categories of directive
 - Structural Directive : changes the structure of your html page
     - ex. *ngIf, *ngFor, *ngSwitch